Robust Model Predictive Control with Polytopic Model Uncertainty through System Level Synthesis: Problem formulation

-Searching over arbitrary feedback control policies $\pi_t$ in the robust OCP~\eqref{eq:robustOCP} is intractable due to its infinite dimensionality.
-Furthermore, even when only a finite-dimensional parameterized class of control policies $\pi_t$ is considered, exactly solving the robust OCP~\eqref{eq:robustOCP} is often intractable due to the complex interaction between $\pi_t$ and the model uncertainties.
-As a result, the performance of robust MPC is largely dependent on our ability to efficiently find a feasible and sub-optimal solution to~\eqref{eq:robustOCP} that is not overly conservative.
-The conservatism of solving~\eqref{eq:robustOCP} jointly depends on the parameterized feedback policy $\pi_t$ and the algorithms we apply to find a feasible solution.
+As shown by~\citet[Chapter 15]{borrelli2017predictive}, the robust OCP~\eqref{eq:robustOCP} can be solved exactly by dynamic programming which has a high computational cost.
+For numerical tractability, a finite-dimensional, parameterized controller $\pi_t$ has to be considered in~\eqref{eq:robustOCP} and the state and input constraints are tightened to guarantee robust constraint satisfaction.
 In this work, we consider searching over causal LTV state feedback controllers represented by $u_t = \sum_{i= 0}^t K^{t, t-i} x_i$ for $t = 0, \cdots, T-1$ with $K^{t,t-i}$ being our design parameters.
-Our algorithm to solve~\eqref{eq:robustOCP} relies on over-approximating the effects of uncertainties in the space of closed-loop system responses as shown in the following sections.
+Our approach to Problem~\eqref{eq:robustOCP} relies on over-approximating the effects of uncertainties in the space of closed-loop system responses as shown in the following sections.